opengisch/qgis-plugin-ci/docs/usage/cli_release.md

 optional arguments:
-  -h, --help            show this help message and exit --transifex-token TRANSIFEX_TOKEN
+  -h, --help            show this help message and exit --release-tag RELEASE_TAG
+                        The release tag (e.g. v1.2.3) can be specified if it is different from the release version (e.g. 1.2.3).
+  --transifex-token TRANSIFEX_TOKEN
                         The Transifex API token.
 If specified translations will be pulled and compiled.